ycechungAI/moderngl/docs/reference/context.rst

 Primitive Modes
 ---------------

-.. py:attribute:: POINTS
+.. py:attribute:: Context.POINTS
     :type: int

     Each vertex represents a point

-.. py:attribute:: LINES
+.. py:attribute:: Context.LINES
     :type: int

     Vertices 0 and 1 are considered a line.
 Vertices 2 and 3 are considered a line.
     And so on.
 If the user specifies a non-even number of vertices, then the extra vertex is ignored.

-.. py:attribute:: LINE_LOOP
+.. py:attribute:: Context.LINE_LOOP
     :type: int

     As line strips, except that the first and last vertices are also used as a line.